gbdev/gb-asm-tutorial/src/cheatsheet.md

 myBackgroundEnd:

 CopyBackgroundWindowTileDataIntoVram:
 ; Copy the tile data
 ld de, myBackground
-    ld hl, _VRAM
+ld hl, \_VRAM
 ld bc, myBackgroundEnd - myBackground
 CopyBackgroundWindowTileDataIntoVram_Loop:
 ld a, [de]
 ld [hli], a
 inc de
 dec bc
 ld a, b
 or a, c
 jp nz, CopyBackgroundWindowTileDataIntoVram_Loop

-### How to Draw on the Background/Window
+### Draw on the Background/Window

 The Game Boy has 2 32x32 tilemaps, one at `$9800` and another at `$9C00`.
 Either can be used for the background or window.
 By default, they both use the tilemap at `$9800`.

 Drawing on the background or window is as simple as copying bytes starting at one of those addresses: